-The majority of guests at „The Breakers Diving & Surfing Lodge“ are sitting at the outdoor tables for dinner, although it is getting quite chilly in the evenings. „All right – divers are cool folks“, we conclude and settle down inside where only some older people have already found a seat.
+The majority of guests at „The Breakers Diving & Surfing Lodge“ are sitting at the outdoor tables for dinner, although it is getting quite chilly in the evenings.
+We are in Soma Bay for a diving course, in winter. „All right – divers are cool folks“, we conclude and settle down inside where only some older people have already found a seat.
 But over the next evenings the indoor tables get more popular, even with the cool divers.
-It also turns out that divers aren't quite as cool as we had expected.
+It also turns out that divers aren’t quite as cool as we had expected.
 Actually most of them are just normal people, who would have thought that?

 Our diving instruction was courtesy of the ORCA Dive Club Soma Bay, Egypt.
 Thanks again to Sarah and Bram!
 The SSI Open Water Dive Course takes 4 days, including 4 open water dives and theory.
 More details on the course itself to follow.